iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Inlike the canada app.
+This one knows who you are so they can send "support" sounds like they want to police us.<br> :date: __2021-03-03 15:55:33__

+> Drained 40% of my battery in 8 hours in the background<br> :date: __2021-03-01 23:59:26__

+> Relies on non existent / useless contract tracing and honesty from users so is doomed to be useless<br> :date: __2021-03-01 13:48:55__

 > Alberta needs to join the national tracking app and quit thinking their app is worth a damn<br> :date: __2021-02-26 20:37:06__

 > National app available.
 Why arnt we using it<br> :date: __2021-02-19 16:29:03__